att-circ-contrl/exp-utils/ft-test/README.md

 ## Using Field Trip

 A Field Trip script needs to do the following:
-* Read the data.
+* Read the TTL data.
-* Perform re-referencing and artifact rejection.
-* Filter the wideband data to get clean LFP-band and spike-band signals.
-* Extract spike events and waveforms from the spike-band signal.
 * Assemble event code information, reward triggers, and stimulation triggers from TTL data.
 * Time-align signals from different machines (recorder and stimulator) to produce a unified dataset.
-* Segment the data into epochs using event code information.
+* Segment the data into trials using event code information.
+* Read the analog data trial by trial (to keep memory footprint reasonable).
+* Perform re-referencing and artifact rejection.
+* Filter the wideband data to get clean LFP-band and high-pass signals.
+* Extract spike events and waveforms from the high-pass signal.
+* Extract average spike activity from the high-pass signal.
 * Perform experiment-specific analysis.

 ### Reading Data with Field Trip